jacksonlessa/fcc-store-monolith/readme.md

-# Store Monolith with DDD
+# Order Service Monolith with DDD

-Projeto de uma de um emissor de pedidos criada em forma de monolito, porem pensando nos princípios do DDD e Solid
+This is a project of a Order maker service, following a monolith strategy, however thinking in a DDD approach so in the future is easy to transform part of the project into a separated service

-O que está sendo exercitado:
+Used technologist:
 - DDD
 - Node
 - Typescript
 - Jest

-## Requisitos
+## Requirements
-### Requisitos Funcionais
+### Functional Requirements

-- Administração de produtos
+- Products Administration
-- Criação de clientes
+- Clients creation
-- Emissão de pedidos
+- Issuance of orders
-### Requisitos Não Funcionais
+### Non-Functional Requirements

-- O Sistema deve ser criado em módulos desacoplados de forma a ser fácil substituir ou transformar em um serviço
+- The System must be created in decoupled modules in order to be easy to replace or turn into a service
-- Um módulo não pode se comunicar diretamente com outro modulo dever haver uma Facade entre a comunicação entre os módulos.
+- A module cannot communicate directly with another module, there must be a Facade between the modules.

-## Contextos
+## Contexts

 - product-adm
 - store-catalog